The Beastie Boys Partnership v. Monster Energy Company

-Representing Microsoft in an action for unfair competition arising from the offer for sale of keywords allegedly constituting trademarks owned by plaintiff to trigger Bing searches.
+Represented Microsoft in an action for unfair competition arising from the offer for sale of keywords allegedly constituting trademarks owned by plaintiff to trigger Bing searches.
 (Dist.
 Ct.
 Smith Co.
 Tex.
-Ongoing)
+2015)

 Morel v.
 Agence France Press

-Representing Getty Images in an action for copyright infringement brought by a Haitian photographer alleging that the licensing of his photos of the Haitian earthquake by AFP and Getty Images infringed his copyright in those photos.
+Represented Getty Images in an action for copyright infringement brought by a Haitian photographer alleging that the licensing of his photos of the Haitian earthquake by AFP and Getty Images infringed his copyright in those photos.
 (S.D.N.Y.
-Ongoing)
+2015)

 American Express Marketing & Development Corp. v.
 Blackcardstatus LLC

 Represented AMEX in trademark infringement suit alleging that defendants are infringing AMEX’s The BLACK CARD name and mark.
 (W.D.
 Pa.
 2014)